brillout/proto-db/readme.template.md

 and that we would soon need to replace our lazy hack with a real database.
 But, and to our biggest surprise, we got quite far until we had to use a real database.

-Proto DB is only ~40 lines of code ([/index.js](/index.js)), so you can easily modify it and write your own implementation.
+ProtoDB is only ~40 lines of code ([/index.js](/index.js)), so you can easily modify it and write your own implementation.

 We actually encourage you to write your own implementation;
-Proto DB is a cheering message that the technique of using JSON and the filesystem can be a great alternative to a database while prototyping.
+ProtoDB is a cheering message that the technique of using JSON and the filesystem can be a great alternative to a database while prototyping.
-You may not use Proto DB but you may want to consider this technique.
+You may not use ProtoDB but you may want to consider this technique.

 ### Usage